 The RadioKit SDK does not use any GPL or LGPL code in its implementation and as a result is free of any such potential legal issues.

-Included as part of the SDK is a complete iPhone radio app XCode project demonstrating the most common usage of the SDK's features, including the time-shifting pause, rewind and fast forward features.
+Included as part of the SDK is a complete iPhone radio app Xcode project demonstrating the most common usage of the SDK's features, including the time-shifting pause, rewind and fast forward features.
 It's a simple way to get started testing the SDK right away.
-This sample project even includes an example of how to support background play on iOS 4 and later as well as how to display album artwork and song title information on the lock screen and on AirPlay devices via iOS 5.
+This sample project includes an example of how to support background play on iOS 4 and later as well as how to display album artwork and song title information on the lock screen and on AirPlay devices via iOS 5 and higher.
 (NOTE: the RadioKit SDK does NOT provide a method for retrieving album artwork from a server - there is no standard method for this and only a handful of stations provide album artwork and those that do supply it in different ways.
 This demo assumes you have already retrieved the artwork and shows how to then send that artwork to the lock screen and other Airplay devices.)

 You are free to use the source code from the demo projects in any of your own projects if you find it useful.